nmondal/42/entities/README.md

 curl "localhost:4201/versions/a:22HNJHO2TAK?s=2&m=10"
 ```
 will fetch from the 3rd version, upto 10 more versions.
+List is sorted by recent versions first.
+So

+1. to get the latest version use `&m=1`
+2. last but one version use `s=1&m=1`

+You can get the idea.

 In case of `relationships` use the urn as follows:

 ```